What Do Insurance Adjusters Look for When Evaluating Your Claim?

 If the insurance company’s investigation finds any evidence that could place some fault for the accident or injury with you, the adjuster may try to use this as a reason to diminish the value of your claim or deny it altogether.
 Nevada has a comparative negligence law, however, that allows a victim to continue recovering compensation for an injury with up to 50% fault.
 An attorney can help you combat a shared fault defense to maximize your payout.

-Let Claggett & Sykes Law Firm Help
+Let Claggett & Sykes Trial Lawyers Help

 Finally, an insurance claims adjuster will look to see if you hired an attorney.
 If you did hire a lawyer, he or she will send a letter to the insurance company explaining that the law firm will be taking over your case.
 Receiving a letter from a lawyer can let an insurance adjuster know you will not put up with bad faith tactics such as lowball settlement offers.
-At Claggett & Sykes Law Firm, our experienced Las Vegas personal injury attorneys help clients file insurance claims and deal with insurance adjusters in Las Vegas.
+At Claggett & Sykes Trial Lawyers, our experienced Las Vegas personal injury attorneys help clients file insurance claims and deal with insurance adjusters in Las Vegas.
 We may be able to assist you with claims filing and negotiations for the best possible results.
 Contact us today for a free consultation.